aryyan0701/Typescript_Series/typescript-series/3_Data_types_in_Typescript/7_objects.md

 TypeScript helps to avoid accessing possibly undefined properties by providing type safety.
 If a property may be undefined, conditional checks can be used to handle it.

-### Usage in Projects

-Object types are not commonly used in day-to-day code in TypeScript projects.
-Type aliases and interfaces are preferred for defining complex data structures.